 Create a New Contact

 When viewing a web page, you can click on the Crelate icon to have the extension look through the page for contact information.
 If you make a selection of text, the extension will only look at the selected text for contact information.
-Once the extension has completed analyzing the information, it will return a form to you like seen below:
+If you would like the full contact description, you'll want to select the 'show more' option detailed below:

 The information shown here is what the extension was able to parse, but all the fields are editable if there are changes to be made or additional information to be added.